raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 The bootloader EEPROM image contains a configuration file to define the boot behaviour (e.g. selecting between SD, network and USB boot).
 The `rpi-eeprom-config` tool may be used to modify the configuration within an EEPROM image file.

-See the [Bootloader Configuration Page](./bcm2711_bootloader_config.md) for details of the of the configuration file.
+See the [Bootloader Configuration Page](./bcm2711_bootloader_config.md) for details of the configuration file.

 ### Reading the current EEPROM configuration
-To view the configuration file used by the bootloader at boot time run `rpi-eeprom-config` or `vcgencmd bootloader_config`
+To view the configuration file used by the bootloader at boot time run `rpi-eeprom-config` or `vcgencmd bootloader_config`.

 ### Editing the current bootloader configuration
 The following command loads the current EEPROM configuration into a text editor.
-When the editor is closed `rpi-eeprom-config` applies the updated configuration to latest available EEPROM release and uses `rpi-eeprom-update` to schedule an update when the system is rebooted
+When the editor is closed, `rpi-eeprom-config` applies the updated configuration to latest available EEPROM release and uses `rpi-eeprom-update` to schedule an update when the system is rebooted:

 ```
 sudo rpi-eeprom-config --edit
 sudo reboot
 ```
-If the updated configuration file is identical or empty then the update is cancelled.
+If the updated configuration file is identical or empty then no changes are made.

 ### Applying a saved configuration file
 The following command applies `boot.conf` to the latest available EEPROM image and uses `rpi-eeprom-update` to schedule an update when the system is rebooted.